Ahmadjajja/Social_Real_Estate_System_Backend/README.md

 * Additionally, users can add, delete, update, and create properties via dedicated REST APIs.
 * The app also includes a REST API to track likes and dislikes of properties, among many other functionalities.

-In summary, **the BACK_END of the Real Estate Mobile App** is a powerful and efficient piece of software that demonstrates the my skills in creating top-of-the-line REST APIs to power a modern mobile app.

 <hr />